 - Apology Gift: The crew of Serenity are surprised when Jayne buys them an expensive bushel of apples.
 Only Mal is aware it's a belated apology for betraying them in the previous episode.

 - A-Team Firing: Let's just say marksmanship is not in medical school curriculum in the future.

 - Badass Boast:

 - Cold-Blooded Torture: They even resuscitate Mal just to keep the torture going.

 - Electric Torture: Attempted.
 Mal and Wash are too busy arguing though.

 - Feed It a Bomb: Zoe cuts up all her apples after seeing an example of this during the war.

-- Ear In A Napkin: Wash and Zoe watch Mal's ear get cut off but when the rest of the crew opens the napkin up they understandably freak the hell out.
+- Finger in the Mail: Wash and Zoe watch Mal's ear get cut off, but when the rest of the crew opens the napkin up they understandably freak the hell out.

 - Girl-on-Girl Is Hot: Jayne gets horny watching Inara and her female client.

 - Guns Akimbo: Zoe pulls this on one of Niska's goons during the big rescue mission.